Find Affordable College Courses

 Coral Gables, FL

-You’ll join some of the best and brightest minds around you if you attend University of Miami.
-The school came in at #3 on this year’s Best Legal Research Schools in Florida list.
-U Miami is a fairly large private not-for-profit school located in the small city of Coral Gables.
+You’ll be in good company if you decide to attend University of Miami.
+It ranked #3 on our 2023 Best Legal Research Schools in Florida list.
+U Miami is a fairly large private not-for-profit school located in the city of Coral Gables.

 #5